raspberrypilearning/xai-challenge-audio-classfier/en/step_3.md

 + Speak clearly...but not always: Start by saying "left", "right", "up", and "down" very clearly.
 But also, mix it up!
 Sometimes say them quickly, or the way you'd say them in a regular conversation.
 This teaches the computer to classify the words even when they're not perfectly pronounced.

 + Hold the mic steady: If you're using a microphone or a phone, hold it steady, about a hand's length away from your mouth.
 A headset mic shouldn't touch your face when you speak.
-Think of it as the "listening ear" that's eager to learn!

 + Not too loud, not too soft: Speak at a normal volume.
 Imagine you're chatting with your friend at the park – not too shouty, but not whispering secrets either.

 + Do a test run: Before diving in, record a short clip and listen to it.
-If you can understand yourself, the computer probably can process the data accurately too!
+If you can understand yourself, the computer can probably process the data accurately too!

-By giving the computer a mix of clear and everyday pronunciations, it'll be able to process real-world examples, no matter how you say the words.
+By giving the computer a mix of clear and everyday pronunciations, it'll be able to process real-world examples, no matter how you (or your users) say the words.
+(One of Google's voice assistant training datasets - called PRESTO - contains more than five hundred and fifty thousand conversations in six languages!)

 --- /collapse ---